ecumeurs/upsilonbattle/battlearena/ruler/README.md

 * End of turn: +500

 Expect attacks to be variable in the future.
 Expect movement to be affected by the terrain.
 Expect delay of other entities to be affected by entities techniques.

-## Controller Validators

-These modules will handle the validation of commands received from controllers.
-They ensure the message received are valid and can be processed by the game.

 ## TODO